 Sebald Variations: The Catalog

 In recent months I have written about Kosmopolis, the annual “amplified literature festival” with live and online components put on by the Centre de Cultura Contemporànea de Barcelona.
 The 15th edition of Kosmopolis is being devoted to W.G.
 Sebald and there is plenty to read and see on its website, including a series of fascinating essays.
 But Kosmopolis15 also includes an exhibition called Sebald Variations, which is up through July 26 of this year.
-If you cannot make it to Barcelona, there is a very useful bilingual (Catalan and English) catalog available which can be purchased online.
+If you cannot make it to Barcelona, there is a very useful bilingual (Catalan and English) catalog.
 Here is a partial description of the exhibition, taken from its website:

 The exhibition shows works by the following artists: Carlos Amorales, Mariana Castillo Deball, Simon Faithfull, Andrea Geyer, Pablo Helguera, Núria Güell, Susan Hiller, Josiah McElheny, Trevor Paglen, Fernando Sánchez Castillo, Taryn Simon, Jan Peter Tripp, Guido Van der Werve, Jeremy Wood.
 It will also include contributions from the following writers: Piedad Bonnett, Jorge Carrión, Julià de Jòdar, Reinaldo Laddaga, Valeria Luiselli.